piiano/vault-deployments/aws-apprunner/README.md

 ### Post installation

-A successful installation will have an output like this:
+When a successful installation completes, it shows the following output:

 ```
 authtoken = "Secret Manager: /pvault/pvault_service_admin_api_key --> retrieve value"
 vault_url = "https://<random dns>.<region>.awsapprunner.com"
 ```

-To check that the installation works run the following:
+To check that the Vault is working as expected run the following from inside the application VPC.
+By default the script deploys a bastion machine that could be used for that purpose:

 ```
 alias pvault="docker run --rm -i -v $(pwd):/pwd -w /pwd piiano/pvault-cli:1.1.3"